tdwg/bdq/tg2/_review/BDQ_Core_Users_Guide.md

 The Response.status tells you if the test was able to run.

-The Response.result tell you the conclusion of the test if it was able to be run.
+The Response.result tells you the conclusion of the test if it was able to be run.

 The Response.comment is a brief explanation of why the test reached the conclusion it did, examine the Response comment first to understand why a test provided a particular response.